ProgrammedMikey/Michael_Coding_Challenges/api_challenge/database.md

 # Michael Da Silva API Challenge

-Data schema of choice used here is Mongodb and Mongoose
+Data schema is in Mongodb and Mongoose

 ```
 const ParentSchema = new mongoose.Schema({